General Election Information

 • Online Student Representatives

-• General Student Representatives – Post Graduate or Research
+• General Student Representatives – Postgraduate or Research

-• Accessibility Representative
+• Equity and Access Representative

 If you would like to nominate for more than one representative role, please complete your first nomination form, then return to your "Call for Nominations" email and click the nomination link again.
 You will be able to auto-populate your second and subsequent nomination forms with the information from your original nomination, and then edit the content should you wish.

-Q8.
+Q10.
 How can I campaign for election?

 The Returning Officer will advise when campaigning may commence.